 GTn+1 =GT0+ (n+1) x GEI

-The Next Epoch Start Time field signals the start time of the next EDP epoch, using the reference start time GT0 of the EDP Epoch indicated in the “Start Time” subfield of the EDP Epoch Sequence parameters element.

-The effective start time GET of the EDP Epoch is computed according to the formula:

-GET = GT0 + ∆IT

-where ∆IT = PRF-128\64(GTK*, “ERCM”, GT0) mod (RandTR)

 and where:

 n is the current iteration of the EDP Epoch sequence.

+GT is the reference start time of the EDP Epoch.

+GEI is the value indicated in the Epoch Interval Duration of the EDP Epoch Settings field

+TSF is the current value of the internal TSF counter of the receiving link.

 PRF-Length is the pseudorandom function defined in 12.7.1.2

-GT0 is the value indicated in the Start Time field of the advertised EDP Epoch Sequence parameters element
+GT0 is the value indicated in the Next Epoch Start Time field of EDP Epoch Settings field

-RandTR is the value indicated in the Time Range field of the advertised EDP Epoch Sequence parameters element
+RandTR is the value indicated in the Time Range field of the EDP Epoch Settings field

-GTK* is a key derived from GTK, where GTK* = KDF-Hash-256(GTK, “EDP”, BSSID)
+PGTK (for Privacy GTK) is the cryptographic key assigned by an EDP AP MLD that is used to manage the group EDP Epoch, distributed to the EDP non-AP MLDs associated with the EDP AP MLD.

+The generation and the distribution of the PGTK is TBD.

 If the effective start time GET of an EDP Epoch occurs during an ongoing TXOP, the Epoch starts at the end of this TXOP.